ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_collision_monitor.md

   ![](images/Collision_Monitor/dexory_velocity_polygon.gif){ width="800px" }
 </figure>

-For this part of tutorial, we will set up the Collision Monitor with `VelocityPolygon` type for a `stop` action. `VelocityPolygon` allows the user to setup multiple polygons to cover the range of the robot’s velocity limits.
+For this part of tutorial, we will set up the Collision Monitor with `VelocityPolygon` type for a `stop` action. `VelocityPolygon` allows the user to setup multiple polygons to cover the range of the robot's velocity limits.
 For example, the user can configure different polygons for rotation, moving forward, or moving backward.
-The Collision Monitor will check the robot’s velocity against each sub polygon to determine the appropriate polygon to be used for collision checking.
+The Collision Monitor will check the robot's velocity against each sub polygon to determine the appropriate polygon to be used for collision checking.

 In general, here are the steps to configure the Collision Monitor with `VelocityPolygon` type:

 1. Add a `VelocityPolygon` to the `polygons` param list
 2. Configure the `VelocityPolygon`
 3. Specify the `holonomic` property of the polygon (default is `false`)
-4. Start by adding a `stopped` sub polygon to cover the full range of the robot’s velocity limits in `velocity_polygons` list
+4. Start by adding a `stopped` sub polygon to cover the full range of the robot's velocity limits in `velocity_polygons` list
-5. Add additional sub polygons to the front of the `velocity_polygons` list to cover the range of the robot’s velocity limits for each type of motion (e.g. rotation, moving forward, moving backward)
+5. Add additional sub polygons to the front of the `velocity_polygons` list to cover the range of the robot's velocity limits for each type of motion (e.g. rotation, moving forward, moving backward)

 In this example, we will consider a **non-holonomic** robot with linear velocity limits of `-1.0` to `1.0` m/s and angular velocity limits of `-1.0` to `1.0` rad/s.
-The `linear_min` and `linear_max` parameters of the sub polygons should be set to the robot’s linear velocity limits, while the `theta_min` and `theta_max` parameters should be set to the robot’s angular velocity limits.
+The `linear_min` and `linear_max` parameters of the sub polygons should be set to the robot's linear velocity limits, while the `theta_min` and `theta_max` parameters should be set to the robot's angular velocity limits.

-Below is the example configuration using 4 sub-polygons to cover the full range of the robot’s velocity limits:
+Below is the example configuration using 4 sub-polygons to cover the full range of the robot's velocity limits:

 ```yaml
 polygons: ["VelocityPolygonStop"]